sniptags/Axios-Concurrent-Requests/README.md

 # Axios-Concurrent-Requests

-This code snippets shows how to make concurrnt requst using axios "Promise.all()" in express application.
+This code snippets shows how to make concurrnt requst using axios "Promise.all()" in express application and cache the requests

 The get Url route '/api/posts' accepts multiple tags as query parameter However  lets suppose api.example only permits one tag a time.